Padmaraj Ratheesh

-Padmaraj Ratheesh is an Indian actor who appears in Malayalam films.
+Padmaraj Ratheesh (born 1989) is an Indian actor who appears in Malayalam films.
+He is the son of the late popular Malayalam actor, Ratheesh.
+His sister Parvathy Ratheesh is also an actress.

-The son of film actor Ratheesh, Padmaraj made his debut with Deepu Karunakaran's Fireman (2015) in which he played a negative role.
+He made his cinematic debut with Deepu Karunakaran's Fireman (2015) in which he played a negative role.
 Then he starred in G. Marthandan's directorial Acha Dhin.

 Personal life

 Padmaraj was born to actor Ratheesh and Diana.
 He has an elder sister Parvathy, younger sister Padma and a younger brother Pranav.
 Padmaraj graduated with a Bachelor of Business Management degree and was working as a floor manager in a retail company at Coimbatore for a couple of years before he quit to look after his ailing mother.
 His elder sister Parvathy has also stepped into the film industry and acted as the lead heroine opposite Kunchacko Boban in director Sugeeth's movie Madhura Naranga.